rubygems/bundler-site/source/localizable/v1.15/guides/using_bundler_in_applications.en.html.md

 ---
-title: Using Bundler In Application
+title: Using Bundler In Applications
 ---

-# Using Bundler In Application
+# Using Bundler In Applications

 This guide is originally written for Bundler v1.12.
 If you are using different version keep in mind that output can differ.
 To check Bundler version simply run `bundle -v`.